onezloop/onezdbviewer/README.md

 ## How did we build it?

-We leverage AI extensively to build onezdbviewer.
+We leveraged AI extensively to build onezdbviewer.
 We relied on AI to explore and understand many database-level details and edge cases we needed to support.

-We didn't just vibe-code it – we followed a systematic, AI-driven development approach.
+We didn't just vibe-code it.
+We followed a systematic, AI-driven development approach.
 If you want to know more about AI-driven development, you can explore the following projects:

 - https://openspec.dev/
 - https://github.com/github/spec-kit